szabogabor91/gimlet-website/src/blog/docker-compose-up-for-kubernetes-manifests-a-review-of-tilt.md

 Tilt comes with one more feature I haven't covered yet.

 It automatically rebuilds your Docker images if you change a file, and redeploys it in Kubernetes.
-This closes the developer feedback loop, as you see the Docker build and Kubernetes deploy logs in Tilt.
+This closes the developer feedback loop, as you see the Docker build and Kubernetes deploy logs in Tilt, then your updated app is running in Kubernetes.

 You configure this behavior in the Tiltfile with the `docker_build` command.